 The John F. Kennedy Center for the Performing Arts- Program Manager, Social Impact Civic Alliances

-Responsible for engagement and management of a diverse group of stakeholder and civic/community collaborators ensuring that all are included, appreciated, and valued.
+Responsible for engagement and management of a diverse group of internal and external stakeholders and civic/community collaborators, ensuring that all are included, appreciated, and valued.

-Center anti-racist practices in project management and in the approach to key project tasks that pertain to establishing and maintaining concerted creative efforts to leverage the arts for non-arts outcomes with historically underrepresented or historically marginalized communities across the region.
+Centers joy and anti-racist practices in project management and in the approach to key project tasks that pertain to establishing and maintaining concerted creative efforts to leverage the arts for non-arts outcomes with historically underrepresented or historically marginalized communities across the region and nation.

-Design community driven programs that are engaging, inclusive, and participatory based on the vision set forth by the VP and Artistic Director of Social Impact which allow marginalized voices and perspectives to be heard
+Designs community driven programs that are engaging, inclusive, and participatory based on the vision set forth by the VP and Artistic Director of Social Impact which allow marginalized voices and perspectives to be heard.